flutter/website/src/release/breaking-changes/3-13-deprecations.md

 was deprecated in v2.11.

 During the deprecation period, the method was a no-op function as it was no longer required to call for performance improvements.
-References to the method should be removed without impacting the application.
+References to the method should be removed and won't impact the application.

 **Migration guide**